Charlie8989/Charlie8989/README.md

 - 👯 I’m looking to collaborate on web apps, startups, and open-source projects
 - 🤔 I’m looking for help with system design and advanced backend concepts
 - 💬 Ask me about React, Next.js, MERN stack, and building real projects
-- 📫 How to reach me: By My Portfolio[https://ayush-x-portfolio.vercel.app/]
+- 📫 How to reach me: @sahuyayush467@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:
-- I trust console.log more than people
+- ⚡ Fun fact: I trust console.log more than people